40 Years of Building Power in the NW

 Oregon Coalition Defeats Measure 9

 ATR grantees come together as part of a coalition in Oregon that successfully defeats Measure 9, an initiative that would have declared homosexuality “abnormal, wrong, unnatural, and perverse.”
-Overall, ATR increases funding to LGBTQ organizations in the 90s, including groups like the Lesbian Community Project in Oregon, United Gays and Lesbians of Wyoming, and PRIDE! in Montana.
+Overall, ATR increases funding to LGBTQ organizations in the 90s, including groups like the Lesbian Community Project in Oregon, United Gays and

 1991